SenorBlanco/WebGPU-Compatibility/proposal.md

 **Justification**: OpenGL ES does not support texture views.

 **Alternatives considered:**
-- add viewDimension to GPUTextureDescriptor, as above
+- add `viewDimension` to `GPUTextureDescriptor`, as above
-  - if viewDimension is unspecified, use the following algorithm:
+  - if `viewDimension` is unspecified, use the following algorithm:
     ```
     if desc.dimension is "1d":
         set viewDimension to "1d"